imissyouso/textmagic-rest-java/docs/TextMagicApi.md

 <a name="getSubaccountsWithTokens"></a>
 # **getSubaccountsWithTokens**
-> GetSubaccountsWithTokensResponse getSubaccountsWithTokens(getSubaccountsWithTokensInputObject, page, limit, xIgnoreNullValues)
+> GetSubaccountsWithTokensResponse getSubaccountsWithTokens(getSubaccountsWithTokensInputObject, page, limit)

 Get all subaccounts with their REST API tokens associated with specified app name.